freebsd/freebsd-src/pythonmod/doc/examples/example6.rst

                              reply.
 It can be populated with EDNS options;
         :param region: region to allocate temporary data.
 Needs to be used when we want to append a new option to opt_list_out.
+        :param **kwargs: Dictionary that may contain parameters added in a future release.
+Current parameters:
+            ``repinfo``: Reply information for a communication point (comm_reply).
+                         It is None when the callback happens in the mesh states(modules).

         :return: True on success, False on failure.

+        For demonstration purposes we want to reply with an empty EDNS code '65003' and log the IP address(es) of the client(s).

         """

 .. note:: The function's name is irrelevant.